FAQ specific for Spring 2023

 Two avenues for an NDA:

-Please see the spreadsheet below for information in regards to available equipment.
+Please see the spreadsheet here for information in regard to available equipment.

 Invention Studio – Student run makerspace which has Waterjet, 3D printers, laser cutters, wood working tools, etc.

 Machining Mall – Staff run Machine Shop which has lathes, mills, welding equipment, etc.